 "Technological debt" is a concept used in business and software development to describe the longterm consequences of choosing a quick and easy solution over a more robust but time-consuming one.
-It's a metaphorical way of explaining how decisions made during the development or maintenance of technology systems can accumulate over time.
+It is a metaphorical way of explaining how the consequences of decisions made during the development or maintenance of technology systems can accumulate over time.